arielherself/espresso/README.md

 ## Fighting femicides in Spain

-On Friday Spanish government officials will meet domestic-violence experts to discuss a worrying increase in [femicides](https://te.arielherself.xyz/the-americas/2020/03/05/why-latin-america-treats-femicides-differently-from-other-murders)—murders of women because of their sex.
+On Friday Spanish government officials met domestic-violence experts to discuss a worrying increase in [femicides](https://te.arielherself.xyz/the-americas/2020/03/05/why-latin-america-treats-femicides-differently-from-other-murders)—murders of women because of their sex.
 There have been six in January, as well as the killing of an eight-year-old girl, following 11 in December.
 (Since records began in 2003, the annual average has been 59.)
 The government is reportedly considering allowing authorities to inform abused women if their partners have previous convictions for violent crimes.

 The country has made strides to protect women since 2016, when a court ruled that a woman’s lack of physical resistance to the five men who raped her meant that the crime was not violent and therefore merely “sexual abuse” (the Supreme Court later [found the men](https://te.arielherself.xyz/europe/2022/09/01/spain-acts-to-protect-women) guilty of rape).
 In 2020 the country recorded proportionately fewer cases of femicide than several of its neighbours, including France and Germany.
 And unlike other countries, Spain counts any murder of a woman by a man, where gender is deemed to have played a role, as femicide.